 str.
 Calea Iesilor 8/1,3rd fl, of.
-9a MD2069, Chisinau, Moldova

-Phone: +373 22 211 819 www.taxaco.md
+9a MD2069, Chisinau, Moldova Phone: 373 22 211 819 E-mail: www.taxaco.md

 General CIT is 12%.
-To compute the taxable profit, the accounting profit is adjusted upwards (with non-deductible expenses) or downwards (with non-taxable revenues).
+To compute taxable profit, the accounting profit is adjusted upwards (with non-deductible expenses) or downwards (with non-taxable revenues).
 Tax losses are carried forward for 5 years.

-For CY 2023-2025, special tax relief is being applied for limited liability companies and joint stock companies that represent SME (small and medium enterprises) - CIT calculated for CY 2023-2025 is paid to the State Budget only in the case of dividend payments.
+For CY 2023-2025, a special tax relief is being applied for limited liability companies and joint stock companies that represent SME (small and medium enterprises) - CIT calculated for CY 2023-2025 is paid to the State Budget only in the case of dividend payments.
 This tax relief is not applied to financial and insurance companies.

 Moldova has a treaty network consisting of 50 double tax treaties.
-The WHT rate on dividends is 6%, while for Interest and royalties it is 12%.
+The WHT rate on dividends is 6%, while for interest and royalties it is 12%.

-Capital gains from the sale of shares and other capital assets are taxable for non-residents - legal persons 12% and for individuals, only 50% of the capital gain is taxed at the rate of 12%.
+Capital gains from the sale of shares and other capital assets are taxable for non-residents - at 12% for legal persons; for individuals, only 50% of the capital gain is taxed at the rate of 12%.
 The relevant double tax treaties are applicable.

-A compulsory micro company scheme is applicable for non-VAT payor companies with revenues below MDL 1,200,000 (approx. EUR 58,500) for a calendar year:
+A compulsory micro-company scheme is applicable for companies not subject to VAT and with revenues below MDL 1,200,000 (approx. EUR 58,500) for a calendar year:

 Transfer pricing in Moldova

-Arm's length principle √ Since 2024 for operations that cumulatively exceeds EUR 1,000,000.
+Arm's length principle √ Since 2024 for operations that cumulatively exceed EUR 1,000,000.

 Documentation liability ✓ Since 2024

 APA No

-Country-by-Country liability No
+Country-by-Country liability No -

-Master file-local file (OECD BEPS 13) applicable √ Since 2024
+Master file-local file (OECD BEPS 13) applicable ✓ Since 2024 Only Local file rules are applicable.

 Penalty

-lack of documentation ✓ EUR 7500-25000
+lack of documentation ✓ EUR 15,500-51,670

 tax shortage No

 Related parties Min. of 25% Direct or indirect control.

-Safe harbours No
+Safe harbors No -

-Level of attention paid by Tax Authority N/A N/A
+Level of attention paid by Authority Тах N/A

-4% on total revenue
+4% on total revenue.